liweinan/liweinan.github.io/_posts/2017-05-03-corba-iiop.md

 ncRef.rebind(path, href);
 ```

-This is the command that will register the `HelloImpl` into naming service.
-And here is the corresponding GIOP message:
+This is the command that will register the `HelloImpl` into naming service, and here is the corresponding GIOP message:

 ![](/assets/2017-05-03/rebind.png)